Hmmm… looks like we can help you refine those numbers for better results and profitability!

 DownloadAnswers to Frequently Asked Questions about Month on Month Growth

-This month to month calculator will eventually scale up to quarterly and yearly growth trackers, which helps you understand growth rates over varied periods of time.
+This month on month calculator will eventually scale up to quarterly and yearly growth trackers, which will help you understand growth rates over varied periods of time.

-The basic MoM formula can be applied to a number of metrics, such as retention rate, conversion rates, monthly active users (MAU), and others.
+The basic MoM formula can be applied to several metrics, such as retention rate, conversion rates, monthly active users (MAU), and others.

 Growth data should not be restricted to just the finance and product teams: to understand if your resources are being used wisely and whether they are bringing in results, you need to apply the month on month growth calculator across all of your business’ departments.
 This will give you detailed data which may point to larger trends in the future.

-An organisation has several departments and metrics to measure.
-Naturally, when you work with data across several departments or divisions, you need to collate and flatten that data to produce a month over month calculator rate.
+An organization has several departments and metrics to measure.
+Naturally, when you work with data across several departments or divisions, you must collate and flatten that data to produce a month-over-month calculator rate.

 The idea is simple: you study the percentage increase of a certain metric or department over a given time frame – in this case, a month.